-We have successfully integrated Biosense Webster's advanced 3D catheter location sensing technology with our robotic magnetic navigation system.
-We also have entered into strategic relationships with other diagnostic mapping technologies to provide a robust open ecosystem where physicians and patients benefit from the broad integration of procedure data.
+We have entered into strategic relationships and successfully integrated with diagnostic mapping technologies to provide a robust open ecosystem where physicians and patients benefit from the broad integration of procedure data.

 With Biosense Webster, we have jointly developed associated location and non-location sensing electrophysiology mapping and ablation catheters that are navigable with our robotic magnetic navigation system.
-We believe that these integrated products provide physicians with the elements required for effective complex electrophysiology procedures: highly accurate information as to the exact location of the catheter in the body and highly precise control over the working tip of the catheter.
+We believe that these products provide physicians with the elements required for effective complex electrophysiology procedures: highly accurate information as to the exact location of the catheter in the body and highly precise control over the working tip of the catheter.

 The co-developed catheters are manufactured and distributed by Biosense Webster, and both of the parties agreed to contribute to the resources required for their development.
 We are entitled to royalty payments from Biosense Webster, payable quarterly based on net revenues from sales of the co-developed catheters.
-Royalty revenue from the co-developed catheters represented 10% of revenue for the years ended December 31, 2019 and 2018.
+Royalty revenue from the co-developed catheters represented 8% and 10% of revenue for the years ended December 31, 2020 and 2019, respectively.